-Cool Kitchen Hack: Crush Garlic With A Rock
+Cool Hack: Crush Garlic With A Rock & More

-Here’s a kitchen tip sent in by Janet that is totally new to me and I think it’s fantastic:
+Here’s something neat sent in by Janet that is totally new to me and I think it’s fantastic:

-When I demonstrated this to a friend of mine, she loved how easy it was to crush the garlic but she couldn’t get used to the idea of a rock coming in contact with her food.
-She tweaked things to suit her better by taking a square of wax paper or a cleaned cereal liner bag and folding that over the garlic before hitting it with the rock.
+When I demonstrated this to a friend of mine, she loved how easy it was but she couldn’t get used to the idea of a rock coming in contact with her food.
+She tweaked things to suit her better by taking a square of wax paper or a cleaned cereal liner bag and folding that over the clove before hitting it with the rock.

 My advice is to choose a smooth rock instead of a jagged surface rock, it does the best job and the results are consistent.

 Wow!
-I realize you can use a garlic press to crush garlic, but let’s face it–it takes more work cleaning out the little holes than it does to peel the clove and chop it by hand.
+I realize you can use a garlic press and they’re fairly economical to buy, but let’s face it–it takes more work cleaning out the little holes than it does to peel the clove and chop it by hand.
 Plus there’s always a part of the garlic that gets wasted.
-You could also use a knife with a large blade to smash garlic cloves, that’s easy to do but it can be intimidating and I’m always a bit worried I’ll cut myself.
+You could also use a knife with a large blade to smash cloves, that’s easy to do but it can be intimidating and I’m always a bit worried I’ll cut myself.

 O.M.G.
 Best tip ever!!!
 I am so ready to ditch this garlic press, you have no idea!